pdstanley/stanley-boilerplate/README.md

 A stanley-llc boilerplate server template generator.
 Proprietary and of great excellence. #MAGA

 Before getting started:
-> create a GitHub repo for the project being deployed on the new server
+> create a GitHub repo for the project to be deployed on the new server

-> have that repo's GitHub SSH address handy
+> have the GitHub SSH address handy for that repo

 > know your final project name/web domain